 Why do teeth crack?

-In an adult there are 32 teeth in the mouth and each have its own function.
+There are 32 teeth in the mouth of an adult, and each has a functional purpose.

-- Trauma.
-Sometime teeth can be accidentally knocked and the effects can range from small hair line fractures to major tooth/ root fractures.
+Sometimes, teeth suffer from accidents, and the effects range from minor hairline fractures to major tooth/root fractures.

 Crack tooth syndrome